 Related to Quality Attributes are System Constraints.
 Does the product need to use specific hardware or software technology?
 Do we need to reuse legacy software?
 Do we need to comply with specific standards or regulations?
 Will standard hardware be available throughout the product life cycle?
 Each constraint imposes another decision point for the architecture who must balance stakeholder requirements in order to create the optimal solution.

 With the Quality Attributes and System Constraints in hand, the Architect must evaluate initial requirements and also gaze into the crystal ball and account for future features that will be demanded of the product over time.
 The architecture needs to consider these future features now in order to allow the product to adapt over time without the need to re-design the entire system.

 Armed with a clarified picture of the system, the Architect breaks the system down into its constituent elements and documents the relationships between them using various architectural views.
 These views form the blueprints for the architectural framework of the system using industry standard notations such as UML and techniques such as design patterns.

-Typically the architecture specifies down to the “public” software component interfaces and then stops, allowing the detailed design to pick up at that point.
-The specifics of the individual components are then captured in lower level software design documentation.
+Typically, the architecture specifies down to the “public” software component interfaces before stopping to allow the detailed design to pick up at that point.
+The specifics of the individual components are then captured in lower-level software design documentation.
 Once the architecture is defined and approved by stakeholders, we now have the basis to make critical business decisions regarding the product such as effort estimates, staffing levels, and engineering resources.